rmrk-team/evm-multiasset-demo/README.md

 After this final collaboration with Alice Master decided to retire, he was an old man and he was also a little tired of travelling the world.
 This final decision took him to burn his cookbook. :fire:
 He wanted to leave only a nice memory of him, and a veil of mystery around his cooking figure :wave:

+Fortunately Master's recipes will be available for the next generations, but without the permission of Alice, his loyal student, none will be able to add the recipes into future cookbooks.

 ```Typescript
 await cookBookInstance.connect(MASTER).
         burn(MASTER_BOOK_ID // ID of the token to burn